JetBrains/intellij-sdk-docs/topics/basics/getting_started/deploying_plugin.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-Before your custom theme plugin can be used, and [uploaded to JetBrains Marketplace](publishing_plugin.md#uploading-a-plugin-to-jetbrains-marketplace), it should be verified in the actual IDE.
+Before your custom theme plugin can be [uploaded to JetBrains Marketplace](publishing_plugin.md#uploading-a-plugin-to-jetbrains-marketplace) and used by users, it should be packaged and verified in the actual IDE.

 The deployment process prepares the plugin artifact that can be installed in IDE.